top of page

 Jude: Jude names himself as the author of ‘Jude’ (1:1-2).

-Revelation: John names himself as the author of ‘Revelation’ and the Seven Churches in Asia as the recipients (1:4-5).
-These are the churches of Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia and Laodicea and John also states that he wrote while imprisoned on the island of Patmos (1:9-11).
+Revelation: John names himself as the author of ‘Revelation’ and the seven churches in Asia as the recipients (1:4-5).
+These are the churches of Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia and Laodicea, and John states that he wrote while imprisoned on the island of Patmos (1:9-11).
 An editorial comment confirms that John was the author and that he received the revelation via an angel (1:1-3).

 bottom of page